athsueh/React-Would-You-Rather/README.md

 This is the second project in Udacity React.JS course, specifically concerning React and Redux.

 ## Installation
-Once the repository has been cloned, it can be installed with:
+Once the repository has been cloned, navigate into the "my-app" directory.
+From then, it can be installed with:
 ```
 npm install
 ```